 Actually quite faithful to the book - swap a buzz-saw for the laser and have Auric actually intending to swipe the gold as opposed to simply irradiate it - the screenplay from Richard Maibaum and Paul Dehn (Maibaum had also worked on the first two instalments and now had as good a handle on the subject and the character as either Connery or Fleming) has the benefit of seeming both fast-paced, thrill-a-minute fare and also leisurely and easygoing at the same time.
 The film often feels longer than it really is - but in a good way.
 In other words, you seem to be getting more for your money, so to speak.
 Hamilton's direction is top-notch and surprisingly economical, unlike Terence Young's extended Thunderball, which luxuriates in overkill and set-piece indulgence.
 Even the big battle at the end is a relatively small-scale skirmish on the front lawn of Fort Knox - just see how this vital ingredient would snowball in the likes of You Only Live Twice, OHMSS, The Spy Who Loved Me and Moonraker - and, even then, Bond's part in it is limited to a far more intimate confrontation with his own deadly rival down in the vault, itself, as opposed to the charging spearhead he would often become.

-The dominoes of 007's legacy fall one by one with each and every scene, though.
-When you watch the film today, in the full knowledge of what has followed, it is actually glorious to tick off the boxes as the tricks of Bond's trade and persona click into place, from the unconnected pre-credits sequence and sumptuous main theme song to the breathless finale and wink-at-the-audience, get-the-girl and flaunt the rules coda.
+The dominoes of 007's legacy fall into place one by one with each and every scene, though.
+When you watch the film today, in the full knowledge of what has followed, it is actually quite glorious fun to tick off the boxes as the tricks of Bond's trade and persona click into place, from the unconnected pre-credits sequence (the culmination of a mission that we aren’t privy to) and sumptuous main theme song to the breathless finale and wink-at-the-audience, get-the-girl and flaunt the rules coda.

 Shirley Bassey loosens the slates on the roof with that roaring title ballad, the lyrics penned by Leslie Bricusse and Anthony Newley, who actually sang a version of it, himself, melting ominous villainy and sensual bravado into one steamy pot.
 John Barry's excellent score - once again totally overlooked by the Oscars - leaves out the famed and much-loved “007” theme from Bond's previous adventure but supplies some wonderful new stuff that decorates the entire film as opposed to just its signature character.
-Dawn Raid On Fort Knox (as the cue is entitled on the score) is one of the stand-out cues from the entire series.
+Dawn Raid On Fort Knox (as the cue is entitled on the score album) is one of the stand-out cues from the entire series.
 And then there is the simply wonderful orchestral treatment of the main theme as Oddjob drives an unsuspecting mobster to a “pressing engagement” in a soon-to-be-squished Lincoln Continental, the music practically bouncing in your face with absolute, unparalleled confidence.
+The brass soars and the bass drums wallop like a fat, happy whale in a tuxedo at the Undersea Ball.
 One of Barry's most endurable traits is his ability to come up with such barnstorming main themes and yet be able to rework them into various guises - ominous, romantic, action-orientated - throughout the movie in question.
 All of his Bond scores have this novel and highly distinctive approach.
 He even manages to tailor-make them to fit the particular locale that Bond is in at any given time.
-Perhaps the likes of You Only Live Twice, OHMSS, The Man With The Golden Gun and Moonraker are the best examples of this smoothly inextricable vibe, but Goldfinger is also the starting place for the BIG sound that would come typify these larger-than-life missions.
+Perhaps the likes of You Only Live Twice, OHMSS, The Man With The Golden Gun and Moonraker are the best examples of this smoothly inextricable vibe, but Goldfinger is also the starting place for the really BIG sound that would come to typify these larger-than-life missions.

 “Ah, welcome to Auric Stud, Mr. Bond.”